OfficeDev/open-xml-docs/docs/spreadsheet/how-to-retrieve-a-list-of-the-hidden-worksheets-in-a-spreadsheet.md

 ms.localizationpriority: medium
 ---

-# Retrieve a list of the hidden worksheets in a spreadsheet document (Open XML SDK)
+# Retrieve a list of the hidden worksheets in a spreadsheet document

 This topic shows how to use the classes in the Open XML SDK for Office to programmatically retrieve a list of hidden worksheets in a Microsoft Excel 2010 or Microsoft Excel 2010 workbook, without loading the document into Excel.
 It contains an example **GetHiddenSheets** method to illustrate this task.